TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ### [Set-JcSdkSystemGroup](Set-JcSdkSystemGroup.md)
 This endpoint allows you to do a full update of the System Group.

+See the [Dynamic Group Configuration KB article](https://jumpcloud.com/support/configure-dynamic-device-groups) for more details on maintaining a Dynamic Group.

 #### Sample Request
 ```
 curl -X PUT https://console.jumpcloud.com/api/v2/systemgroups/{Group_ID} \\